-It’s important to make sure you choose songs that not only match your vocal ability but also deliver an age-appropriate message through lyrics.
-A lot of the music that you hear on the radio has undergone ‘clean editing’, basically meaning that the lyrics won’t match the ones on the original recordings.
-So, before searching for the lyrics of your favourite song you’ve heard on the radio, it’s a good idea to make sure you look for the clean version.
+It’s important to make sure you choose so-called ‘clean songs’ that not only match your vocal ability but also deliver an age-appropriate message through lyrics.
+A lot of the music that you hear on radio stations has undergone ‘clean editing’, basically meaning that the lyrics won’t match the ones on the original recordings.
+So, before searching for the lyrics of your favourite song you’ve heard on the radio, it’s a good idea to make sure you look for the clean song version.

 If you’re in a singing competition, or you are looking to apply for one, then choosing a song to sing with clean lyrics is as equally as important as choosing a song that shows off your vocal ability.

-Songs with clean lyrics for older kids to sing
+Clean songs with clean lyrics for kids to sing

-Children between the ages of 9-12 are more likely to struggle to find age-appropriate songs, as you’re not quite in the teen category but you also don’t want to be singing ‘babyish’ songs.
+Children between the ages of 9-12 are more likely to struggle to find age-appropriate songs.
+At this stage, you’re not quite in the teen category but you also don’t want to be singing ‘babyish’ songs.
 You can see this age as an exciting time to transition from basic kid-friendly classics to clean versions of chart hits.

 A good example of age-appropriate pop songs with clean lyrics that you can draw inspiration from, are the compilation albums from Kidz Bop.